drewmassey/amazon_reviews/README.md

 ## TL;DR

-The approach in this repository uses a Linear Classifier in combination with a external sentiment analysis service to quickly produce a model with ~64% on sample data and ~69% accuracy on filtered data.
+The approach in this repository uses a Linear Classifier in combination with a external sentiment analysis service to quickly produce a model with ~64% accuracy on sample data and ~69% accuracy on filtered data.
 Other classification options were explored without a significant change in performance.

 A literature review of existing solutions to this problem found that some authors were able to achieve accuracies as high as 78% for a similar problem by changing the labels from 1-5 to a three target space of high / medium / low.
 Other similar solutions expressed their accuracy somewhat differently, with one regression-driven approach achieving a MSE of 1.112 and a group of three student projects having a mean average error of 0.494-0.511.